-In the course of the compilation of the essays, Wild Search and Rathbones spoke to dozens of charity, and specifically military charity, executives and trustees as well as serving and retired service personnel.
+In the course of the compilation of the essays, Wild Search spoke to dozens of charities, specifically military charities, executives and trustees as well as serving and retired service personnel.

-Sharing Resources, Securing Success features a range of contributions from chief executives of leading MATs, Regional Schools Commissioner Tim Coulson and Education Select Committee Chair Neil Carmichael.
+Sharing Resources, Securing Success features a range of contributions from chief executives of leading MATs, Dr Tim Coulson, Regional Schools Commissioner for East of England and North-East London and Chair of the Education Select Committee, Neil Carmichael.
 The essays consider the challenges and benefits of sharing services to benefits students across groups – both those state funded and other models.

 Supported by GL Assessment, the publication addresses some of the key issues being discussed within the sector and offers insights from those at the frontline of leadership.
-Speaking at the launch, the essays’ editor Edward Wild said:
+Speaking at the launch, Edward Wild said:

-“There are several reports and research is published which assesses the evidence to inform policy.
-This publication offers a different perspective which we hope will be of benefit to those forming MATs, governing bodies and trustees.
+“There are several reports and published research which assesses the evidence to inform policy.
+This publication offers a different perspective, which we hope will be of benefit to those forming MATs, governing bodies and trustees.
 As such, we hope it will be a useful addition to the context”.

 Laws for the Land commemorates two crucial pieces of twentieth century British agricultural legislation, drawing on contributions from leaders and specialists across the sector.
 As Britain reorients and reconfigures its agricultural policy in light of the Brexit vote, this timely series of essays provides insight into the past, present and future of this vital industry.